Dmitrijv/fend19-backend-project/README.md

 ![preview](readme/cms-login.png)

-Once correct credetials are entered user gets access to the Administrator panel from which you can see a list of all blog posts stored in the database.
+Once correct credentials are entered, the user gets access to the Administrator panel from which you can see a list of all blog posts stored in the database.

 ![preview](readme/cms-admin.png)